 Following its return, the machine would be either approved for dispatch or returned to an area of the assembly shop where any corrective work was carried out by a one of a specialist team of "rectifiers" or, if the fault was of a trivial nature, by the tester himself.

 As an example of the type of work carried out in the Rectification Department, ex-apprentice Keith Jackson recalls that, during his period of training there, he helped out in the correction of noisy timing gears on the range of small capacity Norton twins (Jubilee, Navigator and Electra models).

 These bikes had timing drives consisting of several spur gears on fixed centres, the dimensions of which were all subject to plus and minus limits.

 When reported by the testers, these bikes would be handed over to the rectifiers who, according to Keith, "had a stock of all these gears and simply removed the timing covers, found the gears with excessive tooth play and then swapped gears around to find a best fit to quieten them down".

 Some jobs were not quite so straightforward though, as Keith recalls working on the Electra model whose frames had the addition of a welded plate structure on

 their inner sides to make them strong enough for their 400cc engines.

 When the bikes were acceptable, they would be cleaned, have their decals attached and moved across the street to the packing shop.

-You can view a very short video clip of Commando assembly at Andover by clicking on the following image.
+You can view a very short video clip of Commando assembly (featuring Johnny Penfold and Jimmy King) by clicking on the adjacent image.

 More information on the work of specialists in this department can be found on Cover Pages.